Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: The Design and Characteristics of

-\textbf{Assumptions} The FITT design is based on the following assumptions that we argue are either reasonable or easy to be realized. \begin{itemize} [leftmargin=*, itemsep=1pt, parsep=2pt, topsep=4pt] \item \textit{Victim $S$ is best able to know its capacity to process incoming Interests under a specific prefix.}

-The server's capacity can be easily obtained based on the provisioned memory, CPU and other resources versus the time/space complexity of processing the Interest requests under the prefix.
+\para{Assumptions} The \sysname design is based on the following assumptions that we argue are either reasonable or easy to be realized. \begin{enumerate} [leftmargin=*, itemsep=1pt, parsep=2pt, topsep=4pt] \item \textit{Victim $S$ is best able to know its capacity to process incoming Interests under a specific prefix.} The server's capacity can be easily obtained based on the provisioned memory, CPU and other resources versus the time/space complexity of processing the Interest requests under the prefix.
+Such information collection has already been widely used in today's load balancing technologies.

-\item \textit{The server $S$ (the victim) is best able to know whether it is under a DDoS attack, the prefix that is under attack, and whether an Interest is fake or valid.}

-The victim server inherently has the most accurate judgments of a DDoS attack: By simply inspecting whether Interests under a prefix overwhelm the processing power, $S$ knows whether prefix is under attack.
-Moreover, the server may immediately know whether an Interest is fake or not when processing it because a fake Interest cannot fetch a Data.
+\item \textit{Victim $S$ is best able to know whether it is under a DDoS attack, the prefix that is under attack, and the types of attack Interest packets.} The victim server inherently has the most accurate judgments of a DDoS attack: By simply inspecting whether Interests under a prefix overwhelm the processing power, $S$ knows whether a prefix is under attack.
+Moreover, by processing an Interest packet, the server can immediately know \first whether the request is valid and \second whether the requested data is dynamic or static.